njazz/ceammc-pdobject-class-wrapper/README.md

 - Converts plain functions to single Pd objects.
 Receives list with appropriate data or bang if function has no arguments.
 Outputs list or doesn't output anything if function return type is void.
 Second object outlet outputs pointer to function as DataAtom - this is queried by 'func' message sent to the object.
 - Converts classes with default constructors to Pd object that contains instance of that class and outputs it on bang.
 Outputs DataAtom.
 - Converts custom constructors of classes to "classname.new" objects.
 This object creates new instance of class when it receives appropriate list for initialization.
 Outputs DataAtom.
 - Converts class methods to single Pd objects.
 Objects derived from static class methods work as plain functions.
 Objects derived from non-static class methods require instance of class to be received as DataAtom.
+- Can output functions static methods and non-static method as DataAtoms.

 ##### Current limitations